United States national baseball team

 The United States national baseball team, also known as Team USA, represents the United States in international baseball competitions.
-The team is currently ranked third in the world by the World Baseball Softball Confederation.
-The team won the Olympic baseball tournament in 2000 and the World Baseball Classic (WBC) in 2017.
+Currently ranked third in the world by the World Baseball Softball Confederation, the team won the Olympic baseball tournament in 2000 and the World Baseball Classic (WBC) in 2017.

 The U.S. national team debuted at the first Baseball World Cup (originally the Amateur World Series) in 1938.
-The U.S. won the tournament, which was the premier level of international baseball for most of its existence until it was discontinued in 2011, four times.
+They won the tournament, which was the premier level of international baseball for some periods of its existence until it was discontinued in 2011, four times.
 (Note: USA Baseball lists the first two wins (1973 and 1974) under the collegiate national team, and the final two (2007 and 2009) under the senior professional team.)
-The U.S. has participated in every baseball tournament at the Summer Olympics and won its first Olympic gold at the 2000 Olympics.

-The United States was an inaugural member of the World Baseball Classic, making its debut in 2006.
+The U.S. team has participated in every baseball tournament at the Summer Olympics, except for 2004, and won its first Olympic gold at the 2000 Olympics.
+The United States was an inaugural member of the WBC, making its debut in 2006.
 In their first three appearances in the WBC, the best finish for the Americans was fourth place in 2009.
 In 2017, the team won the WBC title for the first time, defeating Puerto Rico in the championship game.
-Team USA reached the championship again in 2023, but lost to Japan in the championship game.
-Team USA will compete in the 2026 World Baseball Classic in March 2026.
+This breakthrough was followed up by another championship game appearance in 2023, with the team losing to Japan.
+The U.S. reached the championship game for a third time in a row in the 2026, but lost to Venezuela.

-The U.S. qualified for the 2020 Summer Olympics by winning the eight-team Americas Qualifying Event in June 2021.
+The U.S. team qualified for the 2020 Summer Olympics by winning the eight-team Americas Qualifying Event in June 2021.
 In the Olympic competition, held in Tokyo in July and August 2021, the team won the silver medal, losing to hosts Japan in the gold medal game.
+With baseball not featured at the 2024 Summer Olympics in Paris, Team USA will next compete in the 2028 Los Angeles Olympics.

 The team is governed by USA Baseball, and its headquarters and training facilities are located in Cary, North Carolina.
-Along with the professional national team, USA Baseball also fields Collegiate, 18U, 15U, and 12U national baseball teams.
+Along with the professional national team, the U.S. also fields collegiate, 18U, 15U, and 12U national baseball teams.
 The performances of all of the teams contribute to the WBSC ranking of the national team through various tournaments hosted by the World Baseball Softball Confederation.
-Many high-level players have been developed by USA Baseball and have played on the national team before becoming professional players.
-Many players who are currently playing in Major League Baseball have also played for the team in the World Baseball Classic and Olympics.